-As we move forward, we have much to learn from the accomplishments of the above-mentioned professionals, as well as the barriers they faced, during their journeys to success.
-We are fortunate that their scientific contributions and leadership advanced knowledge, opened doors and saved lives – an impact still recognized, appreciated and honored in health care today.
+As we move forward, we have much to learn from the accomplishments of the above-mentioned professionals.
+We are fortunate that their scientific contributions and leadership advanced knowledge, opened doors and saved lives – an impact still recognized, appreciated and honored in healthcare today.

 To sign up to receive E-Updates from Connecticut Children’s Office for Community Child Health, click here.